JacquelynGarcia/JacquelynGarcia/README.md

-## Hi there, I am Jacquelyn Garcia 👋
+## Hi there, I'm Jacquelyn Garcia 👋

 <!--
 **JacquelynGarcia/JacquelynGarcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.